jacobvarner/hoops-jacobvarner/_posts/2020-1-31-breaking-down-individual-win-loss-records-for-auburn-basketball-in-the-bruce-pearl-era.md

 </div>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-I tried to explain the calculations the in a general since on Twitter, but it’s obviously hard in even a series of tweets, so I’m going to attempt to explain it and some other related stats here while also diving more into this data for the entire Bruce Pearl era and looking at some interesting standouts.
+I tried to explain the calculations in a general sense on Twitter, but it’s difficult, even in even a series of tweets, so I’m going to attempt to explain it and some other related stats here while also diving more into this data for the entire Bruce Pearl era and looking at some interesting standouts.